After the great recession of 2008-09, many of you are wondering how to repair your own credit score.

 Use Credit Cards Wisely

 Credit cards can be a great weapon against bad credit – but, to paraphrase George Washington’s observation about government, credit cards can be ‘like fire, a dangerous servant and a fearful master.’
-You need to use them responsibly if you are to successfully repair your credit
+You need to use them responsibly if you are to successfully repair your own credit score.

 If you already have a card, pay down any balance on it.
-Pay down cards that are closest to their limits and card with the highest interest rates first.
+Pay down cards that are closest to their limits and cards with the highest interest rates first.
 Don’t stop using your credit cards, but be careful when and how you use them.

 Paying off what you accrue on your card each month can go a long way toward improving your credit.
-Don’t go and buy a flat screen television or furnish your house, though.
+Don’t go and buy a flat-screen television or furnish your house, though.
 Use your card for smaller things that you can pay down quickly.
 This will help to prove your responsibility and show future lenders that you don’t put off paying your debts.

 Get Your Credit to a Stable Point

 If you have bad credit, work to stabilize your credit, i.e., don’t let it get worse – work to increase continually increase your credit score, and start saving!
 Even if you are only able to add a small amount, the fact that you have a savings account at all will reflect well on you.
 Apply for a secured credit card – just don’t send out a flood of applications all at once.
 Credit bureaus pay attention to more than just the accounts that are successfully opened in your name.
 They look at the number of inquiries made regarding opening accounts.
-After you have a secured credit card, when you begin paying on time every time there is a payment due, your credit will improve with your met responsibility.
+After you have a secured credit card, when you begin paying on time every time there is payment due, your credit will improve with your met responsibility.

 Consider an Installment Loan